TobiasPiontek/MoogleGaps/README.md

         - https://en.wikipedia.org/wiki/Point_in_polygon
         - [Video with 3D animation of spherical vs vector coordinates](https://www.youtube.com/watch?v=FDyenWWlPdU)

+- #### Task 4: Grid Graph
+    - Implement a grid graph representation which allows routing on the oceanscorresponding to the input.
+Use a bit vector to distinguish between accessiblenodes (in the ocean) and non-accessible nodes (on land).
+Node position andedges should not explicitly be stored but be calculated on demand.

 - #### Dependencies used (located in dependencies folder):
     - Osmosis Pbf